canique/gateway/raspberry-pi-radio-hat/README.md

 The following packages from Canique are installed:

 canique-radio-bridge
 This package is necessary for the Raspberry Pi to communicate with the Canique Hat.
-UART settings will be automatically adjusted during installation.
+UART settings of your Raspberry Pi's operating system will be automatically adjusted during installation.

 canique-mqtt-tools
 This package will install a bridge that forwards mosquitto data to influxdb so that you can see charts in your Canique Local Cockpit.